Updated October 2020

 We still as a society bear shame when talking about mental illness.
 It is difficult and sometimes impossible for people to seek the help they need.
 Suicide is the second leading cause of death in our young adult population.
 Remember – being informed about treatment options is the key to finding the right treatment for you or a loved one.
 You can learn about medication and therapy options by visiting the ADAA website.
 ADAA also offers a wide variety of blog posts and webinars that you can search by topic – all written/hosted by our professional mental health member experts.

 Depression treatments do work and can significantly improve quality of life.
-This month is Mental Health Awareness and a wonderful time to pledge to educate ourselves about treatment options.
 Let’s pledge to ask questions, learn and stay informed about current research and treatment.
 Doing so will help #breakthestigma around mental health issues and ensure that people find the treatment they need today and continue to work as a society to get better treatments to the forefront tomorrow.

 About The Author

 Dr. Beth Salcedo is the Medical Director of the Ross Center for Anxiety & Related Disorders and Assistant Clinical Professor of the department of Psychiatry and Behavioral Sciences at the George Washington University College of Medicine and Health Sciences

 Dr. Salcedo is a psychiatrist with expertise in diagnostic assessment and psychopharmacologic management of anxiety and mood disorders in adults.
 She has been the medical director of The Ross Center since 2002, and has been with the center since 1997.
 She has been named in Washingtonian magazine’s “Top Doctors” in 2010 and 2012.

 Dr. Salcedo has been an active member of the organization since 2004 and is a past ADAA Board President.